Description

 Impact

 In the Linux kernel, an improper handling of the skb->dev field in the UDP receive path can cause a general protection fault.
 The field, repurposed as dev_scratch during an in‑flight UDP packet, remains non‑NULL when a sockmap verdict program performs a socket lookup.
 The lookup function interprets this value as a net_device pointer, dereferencing an invalid memory address and crashing the kernel with an oops.
-The crash degrades system availability and requires a reboot, providing an attack surface for denial of service.
+The crash degrades system availability.

 Affected Systems

-The issue affects all Linux kernel implementations that incorporate the buggy udp code before the patch that clears skb->dev before running a sockmap verdict.
-The commit references in the advisory (e.g., 1b585673a2249f13678e7ac443ac683ba767e0b6) represent the fixes applied.
-No specific version numbers are listed, so any supported kernel that has not yet applied this change is vulnerable.
+The issue affects all Linux kernel implementations that incorporate the buggy udp code before the patch that map verdict.
+The commit references in the advisory (e.g., 1b585673a2249ac683ba767e0b6) represent the listed, so any supported kernel that has not yet applied this change is vulnerable.

 Risk and Exploitability

-The vulnerability is exploitable by an attacker who can craft a UDP packet that triggers a sockmap verdict program using socket‑lookup helpers, or by injecting a malicious BPF program that exercises the same code path.
-The lack of an EPSS score and absence from the KEV catalog suggest no publicly documented exploits, but the code path is reachable through normal networking operations and BPF interfaces.
-Because the fault occurs in softirq, it is straightforward to trigger a panic once the conditions are satisfied, and the crash provides a deterministic denial of service vector.
+The vulnerability is exploitable by an attacker who can craft a UDP packet that triggers a sockmap verdict program using socket‑lookup helpers.
+The EPSS score is the vulnerability is not listed in the KEV catalog, suggesting no publicly documented exploits.
+The code path is reachable through normal networking operations and BPF interfaces, and because the fault occurs in softirq it is straightforward to trigger a panic once the conditions are satisfied, providing a deterministic denial of service vector.
+The CVSS score of 7.5 indicates high severity.

 Remediation